SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 [task-description]
 # Description

-Write a program, which calculates how long it will take you to watch all episodes of a TV series in minutes.
+Create a program, which calculates how long it will take you to watch all episodes of a TV series in minutes.

 As input, you will receive the number of seasons, the number of episodes per season and the duration of each episode.